jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 - Payment Value and Review Score: 0.028363
 - Payment Sequential and Estimated Delivery Duration: -0.09557

 The correlation coefficient results indicated that the variables in the dataset were distinct and exhibited minimal correlations with each other.
-Consequently, the dataset is deemed valid for subsequent analyses.
+Consequently, the dataset was deemed valid for subsequent analyses.

 ### 4.5.
 Data Modelling and Normalization
 The data model was composed of 7 tables: